 A Four-Part Series that will take you through the basics of evaluating and selecting the right ERP system for your organization.

-- The top three to five goals that the software needs to address
+- Explain the top three to five goals you are looking to achieve.

-Did you miss Part I & Part II of the series?
+Did you miss Parts I through III of the series?

 View Part I: Get Executive Buy-In & Form an ERP Selection Committee